 To quote Sarah Wilson, our I Quit Sugar expert, the problem with fructose is that the metabolic burden rests on your liver.
 It is converted directly to fatty acids, and then body fat.
 For me, that’s enough to avoid the stuff like the plague!
 I eat a small amount of fruit, but mainly low fructose choices like berries and kiwi fruits.
 I also love bananas, but I save these for before my longer sessions or post-training.
 I very rarely use honey or maple syrup (40% fructose) and never use coconut sugar (50%) or agave (90%) fructose.
 I suggest you steer clear of these too.

 For more information on fructose, we highly recommended Sweet Poison by David Gillespie.

-What are the benefits of RMS?
+What are the benefits of rice malt syrup?

 Here is a selection of our most popular recipes to get you started:

-Why wouldn’t you use RMS?
+Why wouldn’t you use rice malt syrup?

-The RMS controversy
+The rice malt syrup controversy